elotroalex/chiens/_texts/translation.md

 - {:.sp} The Negrophobe.

 - {: .pr} Bastards!
 Death to the thieves!
 (Animals with no souls to save.
-Only way to get anything resembling a conscience is to whip them from time to time.)
+Only way to get anything resembling a conscience out of them is to whip them good from time to time.)
 Robbers!
 Thieves!
-Arms in hand, I claim my property, my flock, my legitimate possession, my slaves!
+Arms in hand, I claim my property, my herd, my legitimate possession, my slaves!

 *(Noise of musketry; the Negroes fire; The Negrophobe falls, and is immediately replaced by "The Negrophile.")*